Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Ana, a big picture, no is the answer.
 We don't see any disruption relative to that.
 So, yes, we expect the growth rate to sustain going-forward.
 And as you step back from it, having the – our belief that is then having the transparent funding mechanisms to better align ourselves with the employers, enables us to have daily, weekly, monthly interaction with the employers as opposed to an annual interaction relative to the performance.
 And then dynamically manage, engage in how the programs are operating.

 For the smaller side of the employer space, as you move down beyond National into the lower end of Middle Market and into Select, the stop-loss component adds a measure of certainty and predictably for the employers and it augments.
 We never viewed that the prior law with the tax was an accelerant.
-We don't view that the current proposed changes will be a decelerant, because we didn't see it as (57:39) either way.
+We don't view that the current proposed changes will be a decelerant, because we didn't see it as (57:42) push either way.
 It's an important toolset to have to be consultative and transparent with our employers, and we continue to see good growth there.

 Ana A. Gupte - Leerink Partners LLC